mokka/docs/02_concepts/02_data_types.md

 A scalar (or variable) represents a single value.
 There are four primary scalar types in Mokka, namely: integers, booleans, characters and floating-point numbers.

 ### Integers
 Mathematically speaking, an integer is *any* whole number, but computers only have a finite amount of memory, meaning we cannot store arbirarily large numbers.
-Instead, a fixed number of bits is used to store each integer, ranging from 8 to 128 bits.
+Instead, a fixed number of bits are used to store each integer, ranging from 8 to 128 bits.

 In Mokka, the number of bits that gets allocated for an integer is explicitly given.
 The table below lists the datatypes for storing integers in Mokka.